Its-A-Mia/eCommerceProject/README.md

 #

 <p align="center">
-A JWT token is created for the session:
+A JWT token is created and stored in the user's cookies for the session:
 </p>

 <p align="center">